 Parking and Transportation Services

-The Harding University Parking Office was established in 2005.
-The purpose of this office was to effectively manage the University’s parking resources in a way that benefits the entire campus community.
-The Parking Office also strives to balance the parking demands of faculty, staff, commuter students, residence students and visitors in fair and equitable manner.
-Unlike many universities, Harding has more available parking spaces on campus than registered vehicles.
+The Harding University Parking Office was established in 2005 to effectively manage the University’s parking resources in a way that benefits the entire campus community.
+The Parking Office also strives to balance the parking demands of faculty, staff, commuter students, residence students and visitors in a fair and equitable manner.
+Unlike many universities, Harding University has more available parking spaces on campus than registered vehicles.
 All questions regarding parking issues or citations should be directed to the Manager of Parking and Transportation Services.

 In the fall of 2008, the Parking Services Office also assumed responsibility for the University’s fleet vehicles.
-“Transportation” was added to the official title, and the office is now known as the Parking and Transportation Office.
+“Transportation” was added to the official title, and the office is now known as the Office of Parking and Transportation.
 Any campus department or organization wishing to utilize university transportation may make reservations through the Parking and Transportation Office.

 Harding University permits all students to have and drive automobiles on campus and in the community under certain conditions and exceptions as cited below.